Updated March 2019

 Nonetheless, when using Mozzarella as a ricotta substitute, you need to make sure to go with the brand that’s creamier as much as possible to lessen the chances of it being clumpy and stringy.

 - Mozzarella, among all the possible choices, should not be your first go-to alternative as it needs a partner for it to closely approximate ricotta’s flavor and texture.
+They are both sweet, but the texture varies wildly.

 # 4 Cottage Cheese to go Low-Fat

-The closest approximation to ricotta cheese, perhaps among all these ingredients mentioned in this list, is the cottage cheese.
+The closest approximation to ricotta cheese, perhaps among all these ingredients mentioned in this list, is cottage cheese.
 The name cottage cheese is even used interchangeably with ricotta cheese outside Italy because of its very close similarities.

 Cottage cheese has the closest texture and flavor to ricotta.
 Ricotta is even nicknamed as a fine-textured cottage cheese because of its smoother consistency.